TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 # Basic exercises for best practices in Orion
 v2, February, 2022 Author: Arturo Vera-Ponce de Leon

+### What is this?
+This document is intended to be a quick reference guide on basic usage of the NMBU-Orion HPC cluster.
+For a complete reference please refere to documentation on [Orion](https://orion.nmbu.no/en/home)

 **Login into orion**

-To login into Orin we need two things:
+To login into Orion cluster we need two things:
-- Establish a VPN connection
+- Establish a [VPN](https://nmbuhjelp.nmbu.no/tas/public/ssp/content/detail/knowledgeitem?unid=4c4870bb-f0fc-4c9f-b0f5-0c036951436f) connection (if not in a NMBU network)
 - Use a secure-shell command [ssh](https://en.wikipedia.org/wiki/SSH_(Secure_Shell))

 For login just type something like this.